 Maybe you have an in-home nanny or drop the kids off at childcare.
 It can be tempting to cut back on coverage to save money or to spend time with your little ones.
 But going straight from the chaos of kids to the bustle of the office and back again can leave you in a constant state of fluster.

 Schedule the nanny an hour earlier and take a shower in peace.
 Drop the kids at childcare a half-hour earlier and read a magazine in a cafe before work.
 Your brain needs a break before shifting gears.

 Time is a working parent’s most precious resource.
 A Gallup study found that 55% of adults with children under 18 years old frequently felt they didn’t have enough time, versus 35% of those without kids.
 Here’s the harsh truth for working parents: There isn’t enough time to do everything you used to do—period.

 Randi Zuckerberg has famously written about how people can only manage three of the following things at any given time: work, sleep, family, fitness, and friends.
 So, pick what matters most and accept that you can’t do it all.

 4. Schedule Exercise and Me Time

 That doesn’t mean you can never make time for friends and fitness.
-Exercise and having fun reduce stress, and 58% of adults with kids under 18 years old report frequent stress compared with 39% of those without kids.
-You need these activities.
-You just have to schedule them now.
+Because it is important to exercise and have fun to reduce stress.
+Of adults with kids under 18 years old, 58% report frequent stress compared with 39% of those without kids.
+So, you really do need these activities.
+The trick is, you just have to schedule them now.

 Create a calendar invite for your workouts, as well as weekly or bi-weekly nights to yourself or with friends.
 Arrange childcare, do a trade-off of responsibilities with your spouse.
 Set alarms and keep your appointments.